SublimeText/LaTeXTools/README.markdown

 The following settings override those of the original LaTeXTools.
 All other LaTeXTools settings still apply to LyTeXTools.

-### Inverse search
+### Jumping from/to PDF (SyncTeX)

-“Forward-” and “inverse” search with `.lytex` files are non-trivial because SyncTeX only provides a mapping between the PDF and the preprocessed `.tex`, whereas the actual source file is the `.lytex`.
+“Forward” and “inverse” search with `.lytex` files are non-trivial because SyncTeX only provides a mapping between the PDF and the LilyPond-generated `.tex`, whereas the actual source file is the `.lytex`.
 LyTeXTools undertakes the missing link, namely a bidirectional mapping between `.tex` and `.lytex` line numbers.

 The package relies on the `sublsync` script to provide inverse search from the PDF (Skim.app) to the `.lytex` or `.tex` source. `sublsync` is provided as part of LyTeXTools.
 Its purpose is to store the SyncTeX-generated coordinates (source file name, line number) into a file whence LyTeXTools can then retrieve them.